 Proposals for TARII’s U.S. Fellowship program are invited from individual American post-doctoral and advanced pre-doctoral researchers for awards of up to $7,000.

 Applications must be received electronically.
-Awards will be announced in March, for projects that should not begin before March of that year.
+Awards will be announced in early April, for projects that should not begin before April of that year.

 A complete application consists of the following: